Homemade Sloppy Joe Sandwiches are an easy yet comforting sandwich made with ground beef and a sweet tomato sauce.

 - 4 hamburger buns

 - In a large skillet over medium-high heat, heat the oil until hot and shimmering.
-Add the onion and salt, reduce the heat, cover, and cook until onions are soft, roughly 8-10 minutes.
-Add garlic and chili powder; cook for 30 seconds.
+Add the carrot, onion, and a big pinch of salt.
+Cook until softened, about 5-8 minutes.

-- Add the beef and break up with a wooden spoon.
-Then add the carrots.
+- Add the beef, garlic, chili powder, and another big pinch of salt.
 Cook until just pink (do not completely cook through), about 3 minutes.
+Drain the grease.

 Source: Slightly adapted from The Best Of America’s Test Kitchen